Estadio Único Ciudad de la Plata

 The first steps towards construction of a stadium for the city of La Plata were taken in 1947 when a plot of land was secured and a sports complex was built.
 In the mid 1970s, the city considered building a stadium for the 1978 World Cup, but plans led to nothing.

 The project was picked up again in the late 1980s, and after a long process construction of the new stadium started in 1998.
-However, soon after the economic crisis hit Argentina and building works were forced to a halt due to funding problems.
+However, soon after an economic crisis hit Argentina and building works were forced to a halt due to funding problems.

 Initially, both clubs from La Plata, Estudiantes and Gimnasia, decided to stay at their own ground, but when these failed to meet safety requirements in 2006, they were forced to move to Estadio Ciudad de la Plata.